 4. Beaches that put Queensland to shame

-The Sunshine State always claims to have the best beaches in the country, but it hinges on how you define ‘best’.
+The Sunshine State always claims to have the best beaches in the country.
+But it hinges on how you define ‘best’.
 The Northern territory has strips of sand that have incredible sunrises, thriving markets and stunning remote beauty miles from anywhere.
 Does it matter that they don’t come with cocktails with tiny umbrellas?
 We don’t think so.
-For some vibrant culture, great craft stalls and tasty street food, head to Darwin’s colourful Mindil beach any time when the weather is good (so about 10 months of the year).
+For some vibrant culture, great craft stalls and tasty street food, head to Darwin’s colourful Mindil beach any time when the weather is good.

 Watch the sun set over the Timor Sea and chill out to some upcoming local bands.
-If you want something a little more stunning, with not a tourist in sight, make the pilgrimage into Arnhem Land to East Woody Beach, about 1100km from Darwin.
+If you want something a little more stunning, with not a tourist in sight, make the pilgrimage into Arnhem Land to East Woody Beach.
 Its white sands, turquoise water and sun-bleached rocks are easily the equal of anything in the Whitsundays, and you won’t have to climb over deckchairs to enjoy them.

 5. The country’s most remote set of traffic lights